Q&A with Assistant Dean of Admissions Amanda DiPolvere

 We are seeking to recruit a class of students with diverse backgrounds and experience.
 Strong academic performance is paramount.
 One thing I love to see is volunteer experience.
 It's important to remember that lawyers are servants.
 We serve our clients, whether they are corporations, individuals, or causes that we believe in.
 Seeing that someone has done volunteer work is usually a good sign that the applicant knows what it is to serve someone else’s interests.
 I also love a good personal statement that tells me why an applicant wants a law degree, what he or she hopes to do with it, and why that applicant wants to study at Penn State Law.

-You have been in your role for two years.
+You have been in your role for three years.
 What changes has Penn State Law implemented in scholarship aid since your arrival?

 This year we are working hard to offer very competitive scholarships.
 Our accepted students will have a lot of great choices, and being able to help with their ultimate debt load is something we work to do as much as possible.

 What percent of students receive financial aid?